-The Fund is expected to commence operations as a series of the Trust at the close of business on or about December 21, 2022, when all the assets of Enhanced International Equity Strategy LLC (the "Predecessor Fund") will be transferred to Institutional Class Shares of the Fund.
+The Fund commenced operations as a series of the Trust on December 29, 2022.
+Following the close of business on December 28, 2022, all of the assets of Enhanced International Equity Strategy LLC (the "Predecessor Fund") were transferred to Institutional Class Shares of the Fund.
 The Fund's objectives, policies, guidelines and restrictions are in all material respects equivalent to the Predecessor Fund's.
+Accordingly, the performance information shown below for periods prior to December 29, 2022 is that of the Predecessor Fund and the performance information shown for periods on or after December 29, 2022 is that of the Fund's Institutional Class Shares.

 The Predecessor Fund was not registered under the 1940 Act, and thus was not subject to certain investment and operational restrictions that are imposed by the 1940 Act.
 If the Predecessor Fund had been registered under the 1940 Act, its performance may have been adversely affected.
 Accordingly, future Fund performance may be different than the Predecessor Fund's restated past performance.
-Aftertax performance returns are not included for the Predecessor Fund.
 The Predecessor Fund was not a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code (the "Code") and therefore did not distribute current or accumulated earnings and profits and was not subject to the diversification and source of income requirements applicable to regulated investment companies.
 The Predecessor Fund's returns include all account fees and expenses, before expense limitations.
-As a result of the Fund's contractual expense limitation in effect until December 31, 2023, the operating expenses borne by investors in the Institutional Class Shares for the Fund's first year of operations are expected to be lower than the operating expense borne by investors in the Predecessor Fund.
+As a result of the Fund's contractual expense limitation in effect until December 31, 2024, the operating expenses borne by investors in the Institutional Class Shares are expected to be lower than the operating expense borne by investors in the Predecessor Fund.
 Because the Fund has different fees and expenses than the Predecessor Fund, the Predecessor Fund would, therefore, have had different performance results if it were subject to the Fund's fees and expenses.
 The performance of the Investor Class Shares and Class A Shares would have been lower as a result of their higher operating expenses.
-Monthly returns since the inception of the Predecessor Fund are provided in Appendix A of the Prospectus, and the Predecessor Fund's most recent semi-annual and annual report to shareholders are provided in the SAI.
+Monthly returns from the inception of the Predecessor Fund through December 28, 2022 are provided in Appendix A of the Prospectus.

-The bar chart and table below illustrate the long-term performance of the Predecessor Fund.
-The bar chart shows how the Predecessor Fund's performance has varied year by year and provides some indication of the risks of investing in the Fund.
+The bar chart and table below illustrate the long-term performance of the Fund, including the Predecessor Fund.
+The bar chart shows how the Fund's performance has varied year by year and provides some indication of the risks of investing in the Fund.
 The bar chart assumes reinvestment of all dividends and distributions.
 As with all such investments, past performance (before and after taxes) is not an indication of future results.
 Updated performance information is available online at www.PEGlobalEnhancedInternationalFund.com or by calling 1-855-610-4766 (toll free).
-A copy of the Predecessor Fund's audited financial statements is included in the SAI.